Mikulus6/Cultures-map-editor/readme.md

-After downloading necessary files from [*releases section*](https://github.com/Mikulus6/Cultures-map-editor/releases) make sure to put them in game's main directory, so that the downloaded executable file and `Cultures.exe` file are in the same location.
+After downloading necessary files from [*releases section*](https://github.com/Mikulus6/Cultures-map-editor/releases) make sure to put them in game's main directory, so that the downloaded executable file `Editor.exe` and game's executable file `Cultures.exe` file are in the same location.
 Alternatively you can copy `data_l` folder from game files and paste it to directory of newly downloaded application.

 Optionally, if you want to speed up the program startup you can extract `data_l\data_v.lib` library to game's main directory.
 This way, during the